-A rate "lock" or "commitment" is a lender's promise to lock in a particular interest rate and a particular number of points for you for a certain period while your application is processed.
-This keeps you from going through your whole application process and learning at the end that your interest rate has gone up.
+A rate "lock" or "commitment" is a promise from the lender to set a certain interest rate and a certain number of points for you for a specified period of time during your application process.
+This means your interest rate cannot go up while you are working through the application process.

-There are more ways to get a good rate, in addition to opting for a shorter rate lock period.
-A larger down payment will result in a lower interest rate, because you'll have a good deal of equity at the start.
-You can pay points to improve your interest rate over the term of the loan, meaning you pay more initially.
-One strategy that is a good option for some is to pay points to reduce the rate over the term of the loan.
-You are paying more initially, but you will save money, especially if you don't refinance early.
+In addition to opting for a shorter lock period, there are more ways you may be able to attain the lowest rate.
+The bigger the down payment, the lower the rate will be, as you will be starting with more equity.
+You can pay points to improve your rate over the term of the loan, meaning you pay more initially.
+One strategy that makes financial sense for many people is to pay points to reduce the rate over the life of the loan.
+You'll pay more initially, but you will save money, especially if you keep the loan for the full term.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.